ingydotnet/io-all-pm/README.md

 Indicates whether objects returned from one of the `all` methods will be in sorted order by name.
 True by default.

-- * strict

-Check the return codes of every single system call.
-To turn this on for all calls in your module, use:

-    use IO::All -strict;

 - * tie